r-devel/rdevguide/09-message-translations.Rmd

 (found in the R sources in `./src/library/stats/po`) is a catalogue of all messages produced by R code in the `stats` package, while `stats.pot` is a catalogue of all messages produced by C code in the `stats` package.

-There are two exceptions to the basic pattern described above.
-The first is the domain for messages produced by the C code which is the fundamental backing of R itself (especially, but not exclusively, the C code under ./src/main).
+The 'base' package has two exceptions to the basic pattern described above.
+The first is the domain for messages produced by the C code which is the fundamental backing of R itself (especially, but not exclusively, the C code under ./src/main[^The file `./po/POTFILES` is the canonical source of files searched]).
 The associated `.pot` file is `R.pot` and it is found in `./src/library/base/po`. `R-base.pot` is a normal `.pot` file because base has a normal `R` directory.

 The second is the domain for the Windows R GUI, i.e., the text in the menus and elsewhere in the R GUI program available for running R on Windows.
 These messages are stored in the `RGui.pot` domain, also in the `po` directory for `base`, and are most commonly derived from C code found in `./src/gnuwin32`.
 One reason to keep this domain separate is that it is only relevant to one platform (Windows).
-In particular, Windows has historically different character encodings, so that it made more sense for Windows developers to produce translations specifically for Windows, since it is non-trivial for non-Windows users to test their translations for the Windows GUI.
+In particular, Windows has historically different character encodings, so that it made more sense for Windows developers to produce translations specifically or Windows, since it is non-trivial for non-Windows users to test their translations for the Windows GUI.

 #### Generating `.pot` files